 Captain John Reid, suffering from the age-old stomach bug that has forever tormented touring teams in India, lashed out at a Chandrasekhar googly and was bowled.
 Left-handed Bert Sutcliffe, who had hit a double hundred on the same ground 10 years ago, had little idea of the vagaries of turn, his drive off Venkat getting nowhere close to the action,and the ball went undisturbed to hit the off-stump.

-New Zealand had slumped to 191 for seven.
+New Zealand had slumped to 191 for 7.
 Ross Morgan was still at the crease, battling away with incredible patience.
 The Indian field closed in for the kill.

 However, the end was delayed.
 At 207, Pataudi took the new ball as soon as it became available.
 It proved to be a tactical mistake.
-Morgan seized on to the benign medium pace and plundered 21 runs from two Desai overs.
-The day ended with New Zealand on 235 for seven.
-Venkat had captured five for 62.
+Morgan seized on to the benign medium pace and plundered 21 runs from 2 Desai overs.
+The day ended with New Zealand on 235 for 7.
+Venkat had captured 5 for 62.

 By the following morning, Pataudi had learnt his lesson.
 He started with Venkat and Chandra straight away.
 The wily off-spinner purchased bite from the sun-baked clay strip and produced a couple of supreme deliveries to trap both the overnight batsmen, Morgan and wicketkeeper John Ward, leg before wicket.
 The last man Frank Cameron found the rampaging spinner too hot to handle, and was bowled for a duck.

 The visitors had folded for 262 and Venkat’s analysis read 51.1-26-72-8.
-The Madras bowler had become just the fourth Indian to pick up eight wickets in an innings, after Vinoo Mankad, Subhash Gupte and Jasu Patel.
+The Madras bowler had become just the fourth Indian to pick up 8 wickets in an innings, after the first trinity of Indian spin — Vinoo Mankad, Subhash Gupte and Jasu Patel.